SaaS Marketing

 If you’re in a bullish, competitive market where the current business goal is to win market share, you might want to keep your eyes on leads generated by organic traffic or conquest campaigns as that’s the leading indicator to your success.

 Pay attention to your organic data; always be analyzing to uncover trends and utilize them to better position your inbound marketing efforts.
 If you can build a solid organic growth funnel, you’ll position yourself as an industry leader and will be less reliant on ad spend in the future.
-Google Analytics is a great tool to measure this.”
+Google Analytics is a great tool to measure this.

 10. Number of active trials

-“As a SaaS marketer, I’m always looking at ways to drive the right kind of demand to fuel the business.
+As a SaaS marketer, I’m always looking at ways to drive the right kind of demand to fuel the business.
 And so I always try to get everyone centered on one key metric that’s a good proxy for if we’re doing the right thing.
+Normally the metric numbers tell us if we’re generating enough interest in the product to drive sales.
+A personal favorite is to track the number of trials deployed.

-Baxter Denney, SaaS CMO & Advisor
+Baxter Denney SaaS CMO & Advisor

 Of course, the number of active trials metric only works if you have a freemium product that can be self-deployed.